This article describes how to add and manage server-side users and permission roles for the Tealium Customer Data Hub .

 Yes.
-If a user already exists in the account and the profile has been granted a permission on the server-side, a user with Manage Account permissions can go to iQ Tag Management > Manage Users and remove that user from the client-side interface.
+If a user already exists in the account and has been granted permission to a profile on the server-side, go to iQ Tag Management > Manage Users and remove that user from the client-side interface.
 See the Adding Users section for more information.

 There is no impact to server-side users.
 All server-side users will have the default permission role of No Access to all new server-side profiles.

 If the user selects server-side at the login screen, they will automatically be loaded into the account/profile accordingly.
 If the user attempts to log in to the client-side, a modal displays with a denied access message.

 Yes.
 A server-side admin user (granted by the Manage Account permission) can change permissions for all server-side users, including their own.